remi-dupre/compression-fractale/readme.md

 Where:

    -e <int>,  --examples <int>
-     Generate a set of type files, give their size as an argument
+     Generate a set of type files, give their size as an argument ( -e 300 )

    --threads <int>
      Number of maximum threads used